GRCDEV/ArduSim/help/setup.md

 # ArduSim setup

-This Eclipse Oxygen project includes the ArduSim simulator implementation.
-Once the project is cloned locally, and the protocol is tested you can generate the .jar executable file and perform simulations outside Eclipse.
+This Eclipse Oxygen project includes the ArduSim simulator implementation, and a few protocol examples.
+Once the project is cloned locally, and the protocol is developed and tested, you can generate the .jar executable file to perform simulations outside Eclipse, or even deploy the protocol on real multicopters.

-ArduSim uses [SITL](http://ardupilot.org/dev/docs/sitl-simulator-software-in-the-loop.html) as an internal module, a program oriented to simulate a single drone, so it is also needed to install SITL, and to compile an executable multicopter from it.
-Once finished the compilation (see instructions below) just copy the executable multicopter next to the java file, and the simulator will automatically notice the multicopter file.
+ArduSim uses [SITL](http://ardupilot.org/dev/docs/sitl-simulator-software-in-the-loop.html) as an internal module, a program oriented to simulate a single drone.
+It is already included for Linux computers, but it is recommeded to install SITL in order to compile an executable multicopter optimized for your computer.
+Once finished the compilation (see instructions below) just copy the executable multicopter inside the root of the project, or next to the generated java file, and ArduSim will automatically notice the multicopter file.

 ## Table of contents